County Executive George Latimer Introduces Legislation to Name County Office Building in Mount Vernon in Honor of the Late Reginald A. LaFayette - NewsBreak

 County Executive George Latimer Introduces Legislation to Name County Office Building in Mount Vernon in Honor of the Late Reginald A. LaFayette

+Watch press conference here: https://youtu.be/yRW8OsLyqMU.
 Following the sudden passing of Reginald A. LaFayette, County Executive George Latimer vowed to honor the long time Westchester leader and Democratic Commissioner of the Westchester County Board of Elections.
-Now, Latimer will follow through on this vow by introducing legislation which would rename the County Office Building located on 100...news.hamlethub.com
+Now, Latimer will follow through on this vow by introducing legislation which would rename the County...www.westchestergov.com